In transurethral microwave therapy (TUMT), an

-- A complete inability to urinate (urinary retention).
-You may need to have a tube inserted directly through the abdominal wall into the bladder to drain urine (suprapubic catheter).
+A complete inability to urinate (urinary retention).
+You may need to have a tube inserted into your bladder to drain urine.

 Men who have TUMT don't lose as much blood as men who have TURP.
 So men who have TUMT have less need for a blood transfusion.
 They also have less of a problem with retrograde ejaculation than men who have TURP.